mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

 Where `PIPELINE_ID` will be the unique identifier of the Azure Pipeline created at the first point and that will be used from the Console to trigger the proper one during Deploy operation.

-When the user request a Deploy operation from the Console, the Pipeline with this specific ID will be triggered in Azure DevOps.
+When the user triggers a Deploy from the Console, the Pipeline with this specific ID will be triggered in Azure DevOps.

 ### Azure Pipelines Basic Configuration